 3. Bats swarming around a roost before dawn

 The easiest way to locate a roost is just before dawn when bats swarm before entering the roost.
 Each year several new roosts are located by volunteers taking part in the Sunset/Sunrise Survey.

-Sign up to the National Bat Monitoring Programme and get access to the bat sound library, receive the monthly Bat Monitoring Post e-bulletin and get the latest information on our surveys and results.
+Sign up to the National Bat Monitoring Programme and get access to the bat sound library, receive the bi-monthly Bat Monitoring Post e-bulletin and get the latest information on our surveys and results.

-If you are interested in improving your skills, bat detector workshops so that volunteers can take part in our surveys
+If you are interested in improving your skills, we run bat detector workshops so that volunteers can feel more confident taking part in our surveys.